sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Once you get a rough estimate of the resources above, you are set to go.
 Create your job script to request from the scheduler the estimated resources.

-In the current setup of Slurm on Spider, we ask you to specify at least the following attributes:
+In the current setup of Slurm on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`, we ask you to specify at least the following attributes:

 ==================    ===================   =================